Why Investigate FOD Damage?

 - Wildlife strikes

 Historically, 70-75% of FOD events are classified as “cause unknown” which is a mistake.
 The source of impact damage to an aircraft or engine can be determined in almost every instance with some detective work.
-This article addresses the issues of FOD investigation and is based on the author’s experience in successfully investigating more than 1,800 FOD-related events using forensic data in connection with the physical damage.
+This article addresses the issues of FOD damage and mishap investigation and is based on the author’s experience in successfully investigating more than 1,800 FOD-related events using forensic data in connection with the physical damage.

 Causes of FOD can be grouped into the following categories: